seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 That comes to hazard for my worthless self.

 **ARRAGON**
-And so have I address’d me.
+And so have I address'd me.
 Fortune now
-To my heart’s hope!
+To my heart's hope!
 Gold; silver; and base lead.
-‘Who chooseth me must give and hazard all he hath.’
+'Who chooseth me must give and hazard all he hath.'
 You shall look fairer, ere I give or hazard.
 What says the golden chest? ha! let me see:
-‘Who chooseth me shall gain what many men desire.’
+'Who chooseth me shall gain what many men desire.'
-What many men desire! that ‘many’ may be meant
+What many men desire! that 'many' may be meant
 By the fool multitude, that choose by show,
 Not learning more than the fond eye doth teach;
 Which pries not to the interior, but, like the martlet,